Dreghorn Woods, Scotland

 A home for birds, bats and badgers

-Ten thousand trees have already been planted and our first colourful display of wildflowers made an appearance in 2015.
-We have also planted an avenue of 50 wild service trees that will provide an annual flash of red during autumn when visitors can embrace the views across the city from our newly installed 'Rest and Reflect' stone seating area, opened by project patron HRH Princess Anne in 2015.
+Our avenue of 50 wild service trees is maturing well and will soon provide a flash of red during autumn.
+Visitors tell us they are enjoying the views across the city from our recently installed 'Rest and Reflect' stone seating area, opened by project patron HRH Princess Anne in 2015.

-This flourishing wood will become a haven for local wildlife, including insects, goldfinches and pipistrelle bats and will link up pockets of existing woodland, creating new wildlife corridors.
+This flourishing wood is in the process of becoming a haven for local wildlife, including insects, goldfinches and pipistrelle bats.
+It links up pockets of existing woodland, creating important wildlife corridors.

 As well as planting trees at Dreghorn Woods, Woodland Trust Scotland is eager that landowners, schools and communities across Scotland have the opportunity to plant their own Centenary Wood to commemorate local people and communities impacted by the First World War.